If you are a proud owner of a Golden Retriever, you will already know that their coat needs regular attention.

 So let’s take a quick look at our favourite choices,

-- 【FIVE APPLICATIONS】：1.Comb and remove the loose hair; 2.
-Eliminate tangles, knots, dander and trapped dirt and reduce the hair on the floor, the sofa; 3.
-Get rid of mats without hurting her,...
+- ★ 【FIVE APPLICATIONS】：1.Comb and remove the loose hair; 2.
+Eliminate tangles, knots, dander, and trapped dirt and reduce the hair on the floor, the sofa; 3.
+Get rid of mats without hurting...

-- 【EASY TO CLEAN】: The round, green button on the handle operates a very simple and yet ingenious mechanism for releasing all the dead fur and debris that the brush picks up.
-The retractable...
+- ★ 【EASY TO CLEAN】: The round, green button on the handle of the pet neat slicker brush operates a very simple and yet ingenious mechanism for releasing all the dead fur and debris that the brush...

-- PERFECT for both your long haired or short haired cats/dogs/puppies - The pet slicker brush EFFECTIVELY remove mats, tangles, dirt, and loose fur from your pet's coats with MINIMAL effort.
+- Brush head size: 3 3/4 inches (95 mm) wide - For SMALL to MEDIUM pet breeds - PERFECT for both your long haired or short haired cats/dogs/puppies - The pet slicker brush EFFECTIVELY remove mats,...

 - Your DOGS and CATS will LOVE this pet grooming tool.
 It is made with your pet’s comfort and enjoyment in mind for a FUN and ENJOYABLE pet grooming experience.